Improving diversity in clinical trials through Beacon of Hope

-New collaboration expands our clinical trials efforts to four Historically Black Medical School clinical trial Centers of Excellence
+Unique collaboration expands our clinical trials efforts to four Historically Black Medical School Clinical Trial Centers of Excellence

 - Andy Lee

 Head of global clinical trial operations, Merck

 Established in 2021, Beacon of Hope is an innovative collaboration with 26 Historically Black Colleges and Universities, and companies and organizations working together to address root causes of disparities in health and education.
 The initiative supports increasing diversity, equity and inclusion in clinical trials, new research into health care disparities, and breaking down barriers that often stand in the way of promising career opportunities for students of color.